After one amazing chapter of my journey spent in

 this southernmost town & significantly damaged this memorial.

-taken when he spent 20 years of his life in South Africa,
+Gandhi is seen here in his early twenties.
+The photo was likely taken when he spent 20 years of his life in South Africa, developing his political, ethical & leadership skills. |

 After a very brief visit to the southern tip of India,